Eclipse Calculator – Eclipses in Jakarta, Jakarta Special Capital Region, Indonesia

 The animation shows approximately what the eclipse looks like from the night side of earth.

-During this partial lunar eclipse, the Moon covers only parts of the Sun, as seen from Jakarta.
-There are no other locations on Earth where the Sun appears completely covered during this event.
+During this partial lunar eclipse, the Earth's shadow covers only parts of the Moon, as seen from Jakarta.
+There are no other locations on Earth where the Moon appears completely covered during this event.

 The Earth's shadow covers only a small portion of the Moon.